Dear EC Founding Member,

 Today we happily released our 6th Cabernet from Dry Creek to you... the 2016 Dry Creek Cabernet Sauvignon Reserve.

 Perfectly balanced.
 This marks the sixth vintage from Eifrig Cellars.

-Today there are less than 60 cases left so please let me know so you don’t miss out…
+Today there are less than 200 cases so please don’t miss out…

-This vintage we treied something unique... we married my love of old school Cabernet Sauvignon… something that reminded me of Napa winemaking in the 70's and 80's, with everything I love about French Bordeaux blends with Merlot as their centerpiece.
+This vintage we tried something unique... we married my love of old school Cabernet Sauvignon… something that reminded me of Napa winemaking in the 70's and 80's, with everything I love about French Bordeaux blends with Merlot in the mix.
 This is the kind of wine that competes with any wine at any price.
 Guaranteed.